openucx/openhpca/README.md

 # openhpca

-OpenHPCA is an implementation of the benchmarks defined by the High performance compute availability (HPCA) group.
+OpenHPCA is an implementation of the benchmarks defined by the High Performance Compute Availability (HPCA) group.
 HPCA aims at providing a comprehensive set of benchmarks to evaluate the overall compute resource performance in the presence of in-network computing technologies​.
 These benchmarks are a mix of existing benchmarks as well as new benchmarks that are defined and implemented by the group.

 The benchmarks included in OpenHPCA are:
 - Sandia micro-benchmarks (SMB): https://cs.sandia.gov/smb/
 - the OSU micro-benchmarks: http://mvapich.cse.ohio-state.edu/benchmarks/
-- a modified version of the OSU mico-benchmarks for non-contiguous data
+- a modified version of the OSU micro-benchmarks for non-contiguous data
 - a OpenHPCA benchmark suite evaluating the overlap capabilities in the context of non-blocking MPI operations (overlap).

-The currently rely on the following versions of the different external
+OpenHPCA currently relies on the following versions of the different external
-bemchmarks:
+benchmarks:
 - OSU 5.7
 - SMB from `https://github.com/sandialabs/SMB`

 # Installation

-Since OpebHPCA is composed of already existing benchmarks and new benchmarks. an entire infrastructure has been developed to integrate them together and make it easier to install and run.
+Since OpenHPCA is composed of already existing benchmarks and new benchmarks, an entire infrastructure has been developed to integrate them together and make it easier to install and run.
 While users are encouraged to use the integrated infrastructure, it is also possible to manually install all the